-THE SUN seems in a hurry; may the sun is preparing to rise with new energy and new spirit in the sky of Bengali New Year, along with 215 million Bengali people around the world.
+The sun seems in a hurry; may the sun is preparing to rise with new energy and new spirit in the sky of New Year, along with 215 million Bengali people around the world.
 There are few days left in the current year; Bengali people are preparing to invite their most colorful festival “Pohela Boishakh” on the next 14 April.
 Pohela Boishakh, the first day of Bengali Year is a vivid, colorful festival that brings also some unique rituals.

-This post will introduce you to some interesting facts related to the Pohela Boishakh or Bengali New Year.
+This post will introduce you to some interesting facts about the Pohela Boishakh or Bangla New Year.

-Bangla day begins at sunrise and ends at sunset.
-Many people, even Bengali people don’t know when Bangla days start!
-They start to greet their families and friends at 12 AM, on 14 April or Pohela Boishakh, but it’s not about English day that begins at midnight, it’s about Bangla day.
+Bengali day begins at sunrise and ends at sunset.
+Many people, even Bengali people don’t know when the days start!
+They start to greet their families and friends at 12 AM, on 14 April or Pohela Boishakh, but it’s not about English day that begins at midnight, it’s about Bengali day.
 So, all Pohela Boishakh festivities start from the first prahar, which means the first hours of the day.

 Bangladesh officially follows the modified version of the Bengali calendar since 1987.
 Due to the modification, the New Year festival always falls on 14 April in Bangladesh.
 In 1966, a committee was appointed by Bangla Academy, Dhaka, which made the first five months 31 days, rest seven months 30 days, and Falgun, the last month of the Bengali calendar adjusted to 31 days in every leap year.

-Bengali New Year is a festival of all Bengali people regardless of class, caste, religion, and regional diversities.
+Bangla New Year is a festival of all Bengali people regardless of class, caste, religion, and regional diversities.
 This festival celebrates not only in Bangladesh and also in West Bengal, Assam, Tripura, Odisha and all over the world wherein Bengali communities stay.
-In the Fiesta, all people wear festive dresses; women wear special white-red sarees and adorn their hair with flowers, and men wear Panjabis, a male clothing.
+In the Fiesta, all people wear festive dresses; women wear special white-red sarees and adorn their hair with flowers, and men wear Panjabis, an item of male clothing.
 People eat festive foods; the special menu of Pohela Boishakh includes Panta Bhat (watered rice) with fried Hilsha fish and a big variety of bhartas.

 Haalkhata Ritual is a ritual of Bangla New Year.
 In Pohela Boishakh, Traders, particularly in rural areas, close all old ledgers and open a new one with new entries.
 The traders also send invitations to all their existing customers for entertaining them with sweets and also clearing out the old accounts.